valora-inc/dapp-list/README.md

 The English description of the Dapp should be added to [`locales/base.json`](locales/base.json) under the path `dapps.{id}`.

+Please make sure that the description follows these guidelines:

+- All the descriptions should aim to be one sentence long, and should describe what action is possible with this dapp (Example: "Is a decentralized exchange focused on stable coins and assets bridged from other chains" :arrow_right: "Swap stable coins and assets bridged form other chains").
+- Should not include a period at the end of the description.

 #### Templating

 Valora has basic support for replacing the following template